 1. Create a Google Account

-You probably already have one of these, whether it’s for personal use or through your work.
-You could use one of these existing accounts if you wanted, but we actually recommend setting up a Google account specifically to be tied to your YouTube channel.
+You probably already have one of these, whether for work or personal use.
+You could use one of these existing accounts if you want, but we actually recommend setting up a Google account specifically to be tied to your YouTube channel.

 This helps with organization (such as email notifications from YouTube) and makes it easier to add and remove channel community managers.